swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 Any instructor with experience of organising/teaching workshops and a good knowledge of the Carpentries as an organisation is welcome to host a discussion session.
-Sessions are coordinated by the [Mentoring Subcommittee](http://pad.software-carpentry.org/scf-mentoring) and anyone with questions about hosting a session is warmly encouraged to contact the members of this committee or attend one of their meetings to find out more.
+Sessions are coordinated by the [Mentoring Subcommittee](http://pad.software-carpentry.org/scf-mentoring) and hosts are encouraged to join the meetings of this committee.
+Subcommittee meetings include an update on discussion sessions and an opportunity to discuss the format, to ask questions about hosting a session, and to get to know other hosts.

 A great way to get into hosting these sessions is to first attend as an observer or co-host.
 An experienced host will be happy to talk you through it, and may return the favour when you host